 - we don’t charge hidden fees or early settlement penalties

-- we don’t do credit checks or share your details with credit bureaux or other third parties
+- we don’t share your details with credit bureaux or other third parties

 - your assets are valued by independent appraisers